“…With my own EKG in my hand”

 24 hours later, Dr. McLarney was out of the cardiac ICU and on the path to recovery.
 He returned to work two weeks later.
 Now, with his heart attack behind him, he continues to share his story in the hopes of helping others recognize and respond quickly to the warning signs of a cardiac incident.

-“Thank God I was at UK when it happened,” Dr. McLarney said.
-“The UK staff is so good at taking care of all of their patients.
-UK’s facilities are certainly impressive and cutting-edge.
-But the strength of UK is its people.”
+“Thank God I was at UK HealthCare when it happened,” Dr. McLarney said.
+“The staff is so good at taking care of all of their patients.
+The facilities are certainly impressive and cutting-edge.
+But the strength of UK HealthCare is its people.”